daviddao/awful-ai/README.md

 [Center for Democracy & Technology](https://cdt.info/ddtool/) - Digital Decisions is an interactive graphic that helps you ask the right questions when designing/implementing or building a new algorithm.

-## Bias

-> Examples of AI projects that reached production trained with biased data.

-[Depixelizer](https://www.theverge.com/21298762/face-depixelizer-ai-machine-learning-tool-pulse-stylegan-obama-bias) - An algorithm that transforms a low resolution image into a depixelized one, always transforms Obama into a white person.
-The most reasonable explanation is that the training data containing mostly white people.

-[Twitter autocrop](https://www.vice.com/en/article/ep4e4w/what-twitters-preference-for-ted-cruz-with-big-anime-boobs-says-about-ai-bias) - Twitter takes the user image and crops it to have a preview of the image.
-It was noted by users that this crop selects boobs and avoids sad people black people.

-[Autograding](https://www.theverge.com/2020/8/17/21372045/uk-a-level-results-algorithm-biased-coronavirus-covid-19-pandemic-university-applications) - An algorithm used to predict grades based on the begining of the semester, found to be biased against students of poor backgrounds.

-[Zoom face recognition](https://twitter.com/colinmadland/status/1307111816250748933) - As with most face recognition software, zoom's algorithm have problems recognizing black people.

 ## License